danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 **The Stack:**

 The app is a Rails monolith: Action Mailer for emails, Sidekiq for background jobs, and rake tasks for the test harness automation.
-Stripe API calls use the official `stripe` gem.
+Stripe API calls use the official [stripe](https://github.com/stripe/stripe-ruby) gem.

 ## Stripe Webhooks

-When events happen in Stripe — a payment succeeds, a subscription is canceled, an invoice fails — Stripe can notify your application by sending an HTTP POST request to a URL you configure.
+When events happen in Stripe, such as a payment succeeds, a subscription is canceled, an invoice fails, Stripe can notify your application by sending an HTTP POST request to a URL you configure.
 This is a webhook.
 You choose which events you care about from Stripe's extensive list, and Stripe sends you a JSON payload describing what happened.

 For our case, the key event is `invoice.payment_failed`.
 The payload includes the customer ID, the attempt count (1, 2, or 3), and details about the invoice.